“A travel writer? How’d you get into that?”

 - March 2016: Realized I probably should’ve studied Journalism if I wanted to enter the field of journalism (oh well!)

 - May 2016: Graduated Palm Beach Atlantic University with a B.A. in English and minor in Psychology (psychology just because I find the subject fascinating)

-- June 2016: Moved out of our apartment to travel
+- June 2016: My husband and I moved out of our apartment to travel full-time

-- June 2016-January 2017: Lived around the world as “digital nomads” (I was writing for my blog, aiming to become a social media influencer, and working part-time for MONQ as their Influencer Marketing Manager—somewhere in there I realized I wanted to be a writer getting published in established outlets, not a blogger focused on growing my own site and social media presence)
+- June 2016-January 2017: Lived around the world as “digital nomads” (at the time, I spent my days writing for my blog, aiming to become a successful blogger and social media influencer, and working part-time for MONQ as their Influencer Marketing Manager)

 - November 2017: Quit my job at MONQ and devoted myself to freelance writing full-time

-Since I’m putting this together just as a helpful resource (I don’t use my blog much, and don’t make any money from it), I’m going to copy and paste tidbits from past exchanges with aspiring writers who have come to me for advice in starting out below.
+Since I’m putting this together just as a helpful resource (I don’t use my blog much, and don’t make any money from it), below I’m going to copy and paste tidbits from past exchanges with aspiring writers who have come to me for advice on starting out.